 To help make the most of your pet’s golden years, we offer a senior program here at the clinic.

 Our Senior Program

 We have designed Senior Programs that make veterinary care for your senior pet as convenient and affordable as possible.
-Our Senior Program are affordable one time costs for completing one set of comprehensive diagnostic tests.
+Our Senior Programs offer an affordable one time payment for completing one set of comprehensive diagnostic tests.
 These Programs are geared towards monitoring for changes that can occur with age.
 This includes kidney complications, liver disorders, arthritis, dental disease, heart problems and other factors that aging humans deal with as well.
 We offer a Basic Senior Program as well as a Premium Senior Program to best suit the diagnostic needs of your pet as outlined below.

 For more detailed information regarding our Senior Programs including pricing please Click Here

 We also offer a Wellness Plan designed specially for Senior and dogs called our Golden Years Plan.
 The Golden Years Plan is an all inclusive preventative package that includes all the wellness veterinary needs of your pet over the course of the year.
 This includes comprehensive health screening specifically important for senior pets as well as routine examinations, vaccinations and parasite prevention throughout the year.
 This plan helps you stay on top of the ongoing care for your senior pet with affordable monthly payments to help spread out the cost of caring for your older cat or dog.